gvwilson/sensibleadventures/short-stories/arecibo.md

 <!-- fell apart after el-Tusi's son became director after his father's death in 1274 CE -->

 "But you could take the books."
-Batu has led his *arban* back and forth across half of Asia.
+Batu has led his *arban* across half of Asia.
 They have fought Uzbeks,
 Pathans,
 Persians,
-Pathans again,
 bandits,
 Turks,
-and even a company of Frankish mercenaries who somehow found themselves east of the Black Sea.
+and even a company of Franks
+who somehow found themselves east of the Black Sea.
-They have heard him bellow orders, scream as they gallopped into battle, and even sing in a surprisingly melodious voice, but they have never heard him be quite as sarcastic as this.
+His men have heard him bellow orders as they gallopped into battle and sing in a surprisingly melodious voice, but they have never heard him be quite as sarcastic as this.

-Otgon clears his throat and hefts the golden candlestick he holds as if unsure whether he should drop it, hand it to his commander, or hide it behind his back.
+Otgon clears his throat and hefts the candlestick he holds as if unsure whether to hide it behind his back or hand it to his commander.
 "Yes sir.
 There are some tapestries too, and a samovar.
-He says we can have those too, just as long as we leave the books alone."
+He says we can have all of it as long as we leave the books alone."

 "How kind," Batu says.
 "Tell me---does he *look* mad?"